 Paul graduated from Hale School in Perth, Western Australia, and has obtained the following academic qualifications: Master of Political Economy, University of Sydney; Master of International Studies, University of Sydney; Master of Commercial Law, Macquarie University; Master of Business Administration, Macquarie Graduate School of Management; and Bachelor of Business, Marcus Oldham College.
 Paul is an associate member of AusIMM.

-David has been a member of AusIMM for 23 years and qualifies as a Competent Person under the JORC Code for a range of mineral deposit styles.
-David has also published and presented at many conferences and seminars and is a former member of the NSW Minerals Council, Metalliferous Mining Committee.
+David has been a member of AusIMM for 24 years and qualifies as a Competent Person under the JORC Code for a range of mineral deposit styles.
+David has also published and presented at conferences and seminars and is a former member of the NSW Minerals Council, Metalliferous Mining Committee.

 Thanasak is a Partner at The Capital Law Office, a leading Bangkok based legal practice.
-Thanasak’s area of expertise is tax law, advising domestic and international financial institutions, equity funds and corporations, on merger and acquisition and business reorganization.
+Thanasak’s area of expertise is tax law, advising national and international financial institutions, equity funds and corporations.

 Thanasak’s qualifications are: Master degree in law (LL.M.), University of Cambridge, UK; Master degree in law (LL.M. in Business Law), Chulalongkorn University; Certificate of American and International Law, Dallas, USA; and Bachelor degree in law (LL.B.
 (Hons)), Chulalongkorn University.

 Ian B Mitchell

 Ian is a practicing solicitor of over 44 years’ standing.
 Ian has been a director of over 13 ASX listed companies since 1987 and also as a company secretary of many more ASX listed and non-listed public companies.